weld-lab/rouse/report/main.typ

 == Rouse dynamics

 Now comes the time to watch the theoretical derivations of the Rouse model come to life.
 A first remark: we should not expect to capture the fastest modes, as our time step may be limiting, and more importantly, the simulation is not recorded at every frame --- otherwise, trajectories would quickly fill our disks.
-But what do Rouse modes actually look like in practice ? @fig:long-rxp shows a few of them projected on the $x$--cordinate.
+But what do Rouse modes actually look like in practice ? @fig:long-rxp shows a few of them projected on the $x$--coordinate.
 The mode $p =0$ (blue) corresponds to the diffusive motion of the center of mass, while higher modes represent internal fluctuations of increasing frequency and decreasing amplitude.

 #figure(